 28. European Hare

 The European hare is a brown rabbit native to Europe and Asia.
-It can reach over eight pounds and is one of the largest rabbit species.
-They prefer open land with crops and agriculture and run very quickly through the fields.
+It’s one of the largest rabbit species and can reach over eight pounds.
+These adorable animals prefer open land with crops and agriculture where they are known to hop quickly through the fields.

 Learn More: Animal Diversity